 Montessori East is very much a community school.
 It's a place where parents, children and the staff feel a part of a community network drawn together by a shared belief in the values of the school.
 There are plenty of formal and informal ways in which we connect with each other and parents in school life.
-This year, a group of parents initiated a new program called the ME Village which is a platform for any one to organise events or small workshops that support wellbeing and connection in our community.
-Examples include bush walks, cooking and aromatherapy workshops and a winter solstice celebration.
+We believe when a child joins the school this includes the whole family.
+Our Class Parents do an amazing job ensuring new families who join us are welcomed and included.
+Examples include bush walks, cooking and aromatherapy workshops and numerous play dates!

-Every year we program a variety of parent education events that cover a range of topics from parenting support to currciculum understanding, Montessori philosophy and child development.
-Last year we introduced 'parent circles' where a teacher simply guides a discussion on a topic that parents either need help with or are interested in.
-The result has been a very positive and we continue to offer these circles in 2018.
+Every year we program a variety of parent education events that cover a range of topics from parenting support to curriculum understanding, Montessori philosophy and child development.
+Due to COVID -19 we were forced to pause these events.
+However we are re launching 'parent circles' where a teacher simply guides a discussion on a topic that parents either need help with or are interested in.
 Other formats include 'short talks' of 45 minutes on weekday mornings, or longer evening sessions each term.
 Topics covered include various curriculum areas, child development, ideas for supporting children, project updates and learning at home.